I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 One of the smartest things that a screenwriter can do in a script is to leave certain plot points open-ended for the audience to discuss and decipher.
-World building doesn’t mean spelling out every little detail.
-Even the most fantastic stories can be grounded by these messy details that don’t need to be answered in order to wrap up the plot but are left open to interpretation as to how a character behaves or a story is resolved.
+Worldbuilding doesn’t mean spelling out every little detail.
+Even the most fantastic stories can be grounded by these messy details.
+They don’t need to be answered in order to wrap up the plot but are left open to individual interpretation.

 Theory 1: The Compass Is Pointing Towards the Pearl

 It makes sense that Jack would trust his compass to tell him what to do.
 He has been doing that since the first film, even though the audience didn’t realize it at the time.
 It is not until this movie that we learn that the compass doesn’t point north.
 Instead, it points to the thing that the person holding it wants most.

 So, the answer is simple…the compass pointed toward the ship so he goes back to the ship.
 He looks confused because the compass is telling him what Elizabeth told him, that he’s a good man.
 So, he’s going to go back and do the right thing.
 Besides, he’s gotten out of worse jams.
 He will get out of this one by thinking on his feet and not allowing his friends to die just because the Kraken is after him.